Prostate seed brachytherapy

-- You will need two short anaesthetics.
+- You will need 2 short anaesthetics.

 - Urinary side effects can be troublesome and prolonged in a small number of men.

-At the present time the results of surgery, radiotherapy and brachytherapy suggest that they are all equally successful in treating prostate cancer.
+At the present time, the results of surgery, radiotherapy and brachytherapy suggest that they are all equally successful in treating prostate cancer.
 It is important that you understand what is involved in each treatment so you can make an informed choice.
-All treatment options have a SMALL chance of severe complications which may lead to permanent problems.
+All treatment options have a small chance of severe complications which may lead to permanent problems.